stephenbaraik/hadoop-wsl-installer/README.md

 - **Production-ready** - Includes monitoring and testing tools
 - **Web UI accessible** - Access Hadoop interfaces from Windows browser
 - **Comprehensive testing** - Built-in validation and diagnostics
+- **Fully consolidated** - All fixes and configurations in one script

 ---